tbhdbsys/angular-meteor-docs/client/content/tutorials/socially/angular2/tutorials.socially.angular2.step_08.md

 In only 10 lines of code we've specified that inserts, updates and removes can only be completed if a user is logged in.

+The callbacks passed to the Parties.allow are executed on the server only.
+The client optimistically assumes that any action (such as removal of a party) will succeed, and reverts the action as soon as the server denies permission.
 If you want to learn more about those parameters passed into Parties.allow or how this method works in general, please, read the official Meteor [docs on allow](http://docs.meteor.com/#/full/allow).

 ## Meteor.user()